 A Cuckoo in the House ends, of course, with the defection of Knight’s avian agent.
 Young cuckoos migrate to Africa.
 Flying free in Knight’s garden, Goo returned to his handler less and less frequently.
 Knight attached a numbered ring to the bird’s leg to identify it, should it return the following spring, and when Goo left for Africa, Knight mourned his loss.
 The cuckoo, he said, was ‘the most fascinating bird pet’ he had ever owned.
 Of course it was: he identified with it hugely, saw it mostly as himself.

 The story of the cuckoo and the spymaster tells us that our understanding of animals is deeply influenced by the cultures in which we live.
 But it shows, too, that we can — and do — use animals as our proxies; we use them to speak for us, to say things that we cannot otherwise articulate.
 It also reveals that the meanings we give animals can be strangely robust.
 Just as Knight’s cuckoo was never just a bird, the cuckoos trapped and tagged as part of the British Trust for Ornithology’s current project are never solely data points on a map.
 No matter how precisely they are tracked on their long migrations, they are still birds of mystery, things much greater than small bundles of bones and muscle and grey feathers.
 They tell us things about ourselves; about the way we see our world, and they carry their strange human histories with them as they fly.
 The cuckoo’s reputation for secrecy, mystery and avian espionage survives intact; just as Knight’s cuckoo was embedded in the concerns of a secret state built of watchers, controllers and penetration agents, so the BTO cuckoos are firmly embedded in a contemporary world of satellite networks and global surveillance.
-Cuckoos track the world of espionage, just as the BTO tracks cuckoos.Make a donation
+Cuckoos track the world of espionage, just as the BTO tracks cuckoos.Support Aeon: make a one-off donation